haymanmk/VTNF_Client/doc/TechNote.md

 ### <a name="default_page"></a>Default Page

-The first page shows at user's browser comes from `index.js` in `pages` folder.
+The first page showing on user's browser comes from `index.js` in `pages` folder.
 If you wanna change default page to another one like `login.js`, this can be done by modifying `next.config.js` explained in this [section](#next_config).

 ### <a name="layout" ></a>layout